kwaldenphd/ArcGIS-StoryMaps/README.md

 <blockquote> What's the difference between a sidecar and a slideshow?</blockquote>

-# Re-ordering or Reorganizing Content
+# Reordering or Reorganizing Content

 # Additional Options for Customizing Maps